rittmananalytics/marketing_intern_trial/README.md

 # Project Specification

-Your task is to create a social media campaign to generate leads for our Generative AI services by driving qualified and relevant traffic to an interactive scorecard app that measures a businesses readiness to adopt Generative AI.
+Your task is to create a social media campaign to publicise a free, interactive scorecard web application that helps a decision-maker within a business understand their readiness to adopt Generative AI.
+The app collects details of the person completing the scorecard and their details, along with the outcome of the scorecard exercise, are automatically sent to our Hubspot CRM system as leads for our sales team to follow-up on.

 <img src="https://images.squarespace-cdn.com/content/v1/63b6c9e3cbf92e7d56375d12/3701bc56-6cef-40c1-b71a-cd556a358f8b/quiz.jpg?format=500w">

-We want to focus on LinkedIn or another B2B platform to target decision-makers in relevant industries and geographies.
+We want to run this campaing on LinkedIn or another B2B platform to target decision-makers in relevant industries and geographies.

 The campaign should:
 - Run for one week
-- Aim to promote and encourage use of the scorecard app to collect leads for our Gen AI services
+- Raise awareness of the need for businesses to plan their approach to Generative AI and to assess their current readiness using this web application
 - Leverage current trends in Generative AI and the contents of the scorecard and our website to increase engagement

 ## What We Are Looking For in Terms of Deliverables